 How Can The Web Engagement Maximizer Help My Church?

 The Web Engagement Maximizer is a powerful way to boost engagement by improving the overall effectiveness of a church’s website.
-Through strategically optimizing your site for SEO and user engagement, as well as looking at web analytics, the Web Engagement Maximizer will help your church reach more new people and increase the likelihood of them making a conversion like planning a visit.
+By strategically optimizing your site for SEO and user engagement, as well as looking at web analytics, the Web Engagement Maximizer will help your church reach more new people and increase the likelihood of them making a conversion like planning a visit.

 The Web Engagement Maximizer focuses on four key steps which include:

-- Research – We’ll conduct a thorough audit of your church’s website to get a good understanding of its current standing.
+Research – We’ll conduct a thorough audit of your church’s website to get a good understanding of its current standing.
 During this phase, we’ll install Search Console, Google Analytics, and user behavior tracking software to your site so that we can track our efforts.

-- Planning – After auditing your site, we’ll move on to planning the specific changes we will make to your site.
+Planning – After auditing your site, we’ll move on to planning the specific changes we will make to your site.
 Our planning includes recommendations on improving your site’s content, ways to make your site better optimized for search engines, and outlining specific goals for your site.

-- Implementation – During implementation, we’ll put our plan into action on your site and make our recommended changes.
+Implementation – During implementation, we’ll put our plan into action on your site and make our recommended changes.
 This might include optimizing the site for SEO, adding SEO content, setting up goal tracking, and improving your Google Analytics account.

-- Optimization – Once we’ve implemented all of our strategies, we’ll continue to look at what works versus what doesn’t work on your website.
+Optimization – Once we’ve implemented all of our strategies, we’ll continue to look at what works versus what doesn’t work on your website.
 We’ll refine your website over time by conducting A/B testing and looking at heatmaps of user activity on your site.
 You’ll also receive a monthly report of the results,

 What Types of Plans Are Available?

-Depending on the current state of your site and the engagement goals your church is looking to achieve, Missional Marketing offers 3 different plans for the Web Engagement Maximizer.
+Depending on the current state of your site and the engagement goals your church is looking to achieve, Missional Marketing offers three different plans for the Web Engagement Maximizer.
 For most churches, we recommend choosing the Standard plan to start.
-However, if you’re looking to see more aggressive growth goals, we suggest investing in the Premium plan for maximum engagement.
+However, if you’re looking to see more aggressive church growth goals, we suggest investing in the Premium plan for maximum engagement.
 Regardless of your budget, there is a plan that will work for your church.

 Start Boosting Your Web Engagement